Helio66/Amazing-Journeys-of-Langton-s-Ant/Langton's_Ant_in_few_words.md

       initial finite configuration.
 However, it is false in the case of an infinite configuration.

 # Studying the problem "Does the Ant ever visit this given cell ?"
+In the study of Langton's Ant trajectory, we must be able to solve this problem.
+But to know if it's possible, we need to study its complexity, i.e. the time it would take to an algorithm to solve it.
+To answer it, we prove that using specific initial configurations, the Ant can evaluate every boolean circuit.
+Knowing that the problem of the evaluation of a boolean circuit is a P-complete problem, we conclude that the studied problem is a P-hard problem. (for further details, see the file "About_Langton's_Ant--Report_of_my_study.pdf"